 Who is most likely to get chlamydia?

-Chlamydia is common among:
+Chlamydia is most common among:

-- People who don’t use condoms
+- People who do not use condoms

 - People with a history of STIs